 by Bob McGlincy, director, business management at Willwork Global Event Services

+This Thanksgiving week, the people who make tradeshows happen have much to be thankful for as our industry recovers from the last 20 months.
 The chart below illustrates the power, efficacy, and longevity of tradeshows.
 Each show listed is one of the largest tradeshows in 2019, based on square footage, and is ranked in order of the year of their first show.
 These are some of the biggest, and oldest shows of the past century.
 It is both significant and impressive that there is at least one show from every decade.

 Face-to-face meetings have grown in size and numbers, because they have proven to be the most cost effective form of advertising that exists.
 They make money for exhibitors, and save time and money for attendees.